Dynamic Microphone Vs Condenser – Pros, Cons, And Applications

 • Self-noise represents the inherent noise level of the microphone itself.

-In the next section, we will explore the durability and portability of microphones, including their construction and build quality, handling noise, and suitability for live performances.
+In the next section, we will explore the and portability of microphones, including their construction and build quality, handling noise, and suitability for live performances.

 Durability and Portability